Christina Hendricks

 Research

-Other books planned for the series include Logic, Philosophy of Religion, Aesthetics, Epistemology, Metaphysics, Philosophy of Science, and Social and Political Philosophy.
+We are working on three more books in the series: Metaphysics, Philosophy of Science, and Social and Political Philosophy.

 Publications